IAR 79: Development

-In May 1937, Romania ordered 24 Savoia-Marchetti SM.79B bombers powered by two Romanian-built IAR K14 engines.
-This variant was designated SM-79B and equipped the 1st Bomber Group (71st and 72nd Bomber Squadron).
+In May 1937, Romania ordered 24 Savoia-Marchetti SM.79B bombers from the Savoia-Marchetti company powered by two Romanian-built IAR K14 engines.
+This variant was designated SM-79B and equipped the 1st Bomber Group (71st and 72nd Bomber Squadron) of the 1st Bomber Flotilla (Flotila 1 Bombardament).

-Second batch of aircraft were upgraded by replacing the IAR K14 engines with 1200 hp water cooled Junkers Jumo 211Da engines increasing the maximum speed from 350 km/h to 405 km/h.
-Eight of these new airplanes were ordered in Italy.
-They were designated JIS-79B (Jumo Italian S-79B).
+The second batch of aircraft were upgraded by replacing the IAR K14 engines with 1200 hp water cooled Junkers Jumo 211Da engines increasing the maximum speed from 350 km/h to 405 km/h.
+Eight of these new airplanes were ordered from Italy in 1939.
+They were designated JIS-79B (Junkers-Italia-Savoia).
 But they didn't arrive until August 1941.
-An additional 36 aircraft were license built in IAR factory in Brasov under designation IAR 79 JR (Jumo Român).
+Between 1941 and 1942, an additional 48 aircraft were license-built by the IAR factory in Brașov under designation IAR JRS-79B (Junkers-România-Savoia).

-In the autumn of 1942 another order of 36 bombers was issued to the IAR factory.
-They were upgraded by replacing the Junkers Jumo 211Da engine with new Junkers Jumo 211F,a 1400 HP engine.
+In the autumn of 1942, another order of 36 bombers was issued to the IAR factory.
+They were upgraded by replacing the Junkers Jumo 211Da engine with new Junkers Jumo 211F, a 1400 hp engine.